GaProgMan/dwCheckApi/README.md

    1. Get

     The `Get` action takes an integer Id.
 This field represents the id of the character entry in the database.
-It is not recommended that a consumer of this api uses this controller method, as the id entry relies entirely on the order in which Entity Framework Core persists the entries to the database whil creating the dataset, and this is unpredictable.
+It is not recommended that a consumer of this api uses this controller method, as the id entry relies entirely on the order in which Entity Framework Core persists the entries to the database while creating the dataset, and this is unpredictable.
 It is included here for completeness, and will probably be removed in a later version.

     This ordinal is based on release order, so if the user want data on 'Night Watch', they would set a GET request to: